China to further boost $3.8 trillion digital economy, create more jobs

 Earlier this month, it signed an agreement with China Development Bank (CDB), a major policy lender, to offer 100 billion yuan ($14.55 billion) in financial support for the digital push.

-Digital economy is also expected to help boost the agriculture, as part of China’s ambition to revive rural areas, according to NDRC.
+Digital economy is also expected to help boost agriculture, as part of China’s ambition to revive rural areas, according to the NDRC.

 Reporting by Stella Qiu and Ryan Woo; Editing by Gopakumar Warrier